esma-eel/gwo-ekpm/README.md

 - To implement the Gray Wolf Optimization algorithm for identifying influential nodes in social networks.
 - To evaluate the effectiveness of GWO in maximizing influence compared to traditional methods.
 - To analyze the impact of various dataset characteristics on the performance of the GWO algorithm.
+- To evaluate proposed method named EKPM compared to GWIM

 ## Datasets Used